Project Title

 - Performs edge-level processing

-- Sends processed alerts to Helmet
+- Sends processed alerts to the helmet

-- Mobile Application (Intelligence Layer)
+3. Mobile Application (Intelligence Layer)

-- Performs high-level processing & analytics
+- Performs high-level processing and analytics

 - Stores ride history

-- Handles user preferences & emergency communication
+- Manages user preferences and emergency communication

 Data Flow